 My wife and I traveled to see her every few weeks and could sense the changes in her each time.
 She had several TIA’s (small strokes) that made perceptible changes in her personally.
 During one of the last visits I was setting alone with her chatting about her early life and what it was like to be a flapper in the roaring ‘20s and what she could tell me about her and my father’s days early in their marriage that produced me.
 She told me many things in the distant past and things that happened in the last few days.
 She was fully alert.

-We were laughing and remising and having a good time when she suddenly asked me “Where is Jim”?
+We were laughing and reminiscing and having a good time when she suddenly asked me “Where is Jim”?
 I thought she was having trouble seeing me because of her failing eyesight and assumed that she thought I might have stepped out of the room.
 I told her “I’m right here mom”.
 She responded with “No the other Jim that lives in California with his wife.
 He is my son.
 I don’t know about you”.
-I tried to reassure her that I was her son from California and that the woman who was with me earlier was my wife.
+I tried to reassure her that I was her son from California and that the woman that was with me earlier that day was my wife.
 I asked her if she recognized me and she said she did but insisted that there was another Jim that was her real son and that he must still be in California.
-She was upset that this imposter Jim was staying with the real Jim’s wife and wondered why she would do such a thing.
+She was upset that this impostor Jim was staying with the real Jim’s wife and wondered why she would do such a thing.
 I could never convince her that I was her son.

 My mother must have been suffering from Capgrss delusion from the descriptions I have seen of it.
 I now understand that she could see me, smell me, hear me, and touch me but should could not associate the emotions she remembered from giving birth to me and living with me for so many years with the present senses her body felt.
-She was experiencing the emptiness of my son-ness.
+She was experiencing the emptiness of son-ness.

 My conclusion is that the perception of son-ness, tree-ness, rose-ness and all the other ‘ness of objects in the world is an important attribute of them not a false property that should be eliminated by Buddhism practice.